UX Design Process – An Actionable 7-Step Guide

 - Identifies hidden risks and opportunities

-A typical UX design process has six to ten stages, from defining the product’s goal to design handoff and quality assurance (QA).
+A typical UX design process has 8 UX design process steps, from defining the product’s goal to design handoff and making sure everything works as intended.

-The first phase of a UX design process defines the project’s goal and scope with team members and stakeholders from multiple departments–usually consisting of representatives from:
+The first step of a UX design process defines the project’s goal and scope with team members and stakeholders from multiple departments–usually consisting of representatives from:

-This early design phase aims to identify a problem the new product or feature must solve.
+This early design phase aims to identify the problem the new product or feature must solve.
 The product team will also outline the project’s scope, plan, deliverables, and delivery date.

 Next, designers research the problem to find possible solutions.
 During the research phase, UX designers conduct several types of research, including:

-With a clear understanding of their users, market, and competitive landscape, designers can start the ideation phase.
+With a clear understanding of their users, market, and competitive landscape, designers can create a rough draft of what a solution would look like, which is often referred to as the ideation phase.
 Designers use paper and pen during early ideation to iterate on many ideas fast.